Behaviour Consultations at Puppy Plus

 Why book a behaviour consultation and what's included?

 It’s important to understand that meaningful behaviour change takes time.
-There are no quick fixes, and progress can sometimes feel slow.
+There are no quick fixes.
 Before booking, we ask that guardians are prepared for this and recognise that ongoing commitment is often needed.
 Following an initial behaviour consultation, further sessions may be recommended to support you in implementing the behaviour modification plan and to help you develop the skills needed to support your dog effectively.
 Lasting change requires time, consistency, and commitment.

 Which behaviours can we address?